Boards, Commissions, Committees and Task Forces

 Firemen's Pension Board of Trustees - Each board administers respective pension fund as directed by state law.
 Selection of members is designated by state statute.
 Meets as needed.

 Volunteer members, appointed by the Mayor, are dedicated to preserving the history of Park Ridge, stimulating interest in and educating residents about our heritage, and instilling as appreciation of our history in young people.
-Meets second Tuesday of each month.
+Meets the second Tuesday of each month.

 Historic Preservation Commission - Consists of nine citizen members, with a range of expertise in law, real estate, architecture, engineering, landscape architecture, city planning, anthropology, history, art, building construction or finance.
 The Commission serves to preserve, enhance and restore for use those properties and areas that have special historical, architectural, community or aesthetic significance in the community, in the interest of promoting the public health, safety and general welfare of Park Ridge.
 The Commission is primarily charged with making recommendations to the City Council for the designation of historic landmarks and historic districts within the City.
 The Commission also issues Certificates of Appropriateness for construction projects related to historic preservation.
-Historic Preservation Forms HERE
+Historic Preservation Forms are HERE

 Human Needs Task Force - A group of citizens appointed by the Mayor to concern themselves with the needs of the citizens of Park Ridge and surrounding communities.
 The Task Force coordinates such activities as food drives, a clothes closet, medical supply closet, job clearinghouse and other related matters.
 Meets second Friday of the month.